-- typically yielding a lower error than for the tower upper gradient temperature.
-Data from the inter-comparison periods were subjected to a correction algorithm that had a dependency on solar irradiance.
-This same algorithm was then also applied to the subsequent inter-comparison (conducted 1-2 months later), and residual errors between these measurements were then estimated from the deviation of the data during - this comparison.
-For the Summit 2004 experiment, we estimate the accuracy of the temperature gradient measurement, after applying the correction functions, to be 0.05-0.1°C for the lower gradient interval, and 0.2°C for gradients that include measurements from the 10 m tower height.
-In a subsequent experiment at Summit, using new thermocouple wires with the same instruments, and a slightly different intercomparison - 25 procedure, similar effects were observed during high solar irradiance conditions.
-For that experiment the residual accuracy error of the temperature gradient determination was estimated to be 0.10-0.15 °C. Please note that a 50% reduced variability during high irradiance conditions has since been achieved with a different aspirated temperature instrument (model 41342 sensor and model 43502 aspirated shield, RM Young

-Company, Traverse City, MI), using a platinum RTD sensor instead of thermocouple wires.
+later), and residual errors between these measurements were then estimated from the deviation of the data during this experiment.
+For the Summit 2004 experiment, we estimate the accuracy of the temperature gradient measurement, after applying the correction functions, to be 0.05-0.1 °C for the lower gradient interval, and 0.2 °C for gradients that include measurements from the 10-m tower height.
+In a subsequent experiment at Summit, using new thermocouple wires with the same instruments, and a slightly different intercomparison procedure, similar effects were observed during high solar irradiance conditions.
+For that experiment the residual accuracy error of the temperature gradient determination was estimated to be 0.10-0.15 °C. Please note that a 50% reduced variability during high irradiance conditions has since been achieved with a different aspirated temperature instrument (model 41342 sensor and model 43502 aspirated shield, RM Young Company, Traverse City, MI), using a platinum RTD sensor instead of thermocouple wires.

-In summary, for the 2004 experimental conditions, the estimated residual accuracy errors in the wind speed and temperature gradient determinations were on the order of

-- 5 0.05 m s-1 and 0.1 °C. Both of these measurements show a relatively low level of noise.
-Furthermore, since fluxes are calculated from thirty 1-min data points, the precision error is reduced by a factor of 1/√30.
-Consequently, the precision error of the wind speed and temperature measurement is relatively small in relation to the accuracy error, resulting in the overall uncertainty in the 30-min data to be primarily determined 10 by the accuracy of the measurement.
-Therefore, the uncertainty estimate was based - on the estimation of the accuracy error of this determination.
+In summary, for the 2004 experimental conditions, the estimated residual accuracy errors in the wind speed and temperature gradient determinations were on the order of 0.05 m s^{-1} and $0.1 \,^{\circ}\text{C}$.
+Since fluxes were calculated from thirty 1-min data points, the precision error is reduced by a factor of $1/\sqrt{30}$.
+Consequently, the precision error of the wind speed and temperature measurement is relatively small in relation to the accuracy error, resulting in the overall uncertainty in the 30-min data to be primarily determined by the accuracy of the measurement.
+Therefore, the uncertainty estimate was based on the estimation of the accuracy error of this determination.

-Precision and accuracy of the ozone measurements were estimated from the twicedaily inter-comparisons.
-Over the 30-min inter-comparisons period, the standard deviation calculated for for the 1-min data reflects both the precision of the measurements (σ) and the change of ambient ozone in time ($\Delta O{3 \text{ amb}}/\Delta t$):
+Precision and accuracy of the ozone measurements were estimated from the twice-daily inter-comparisons.
+Over the 30-min inter-comparisons period, the standard deviation calculated for the 1-min data reflects both the precision of the measurement (σ) and the change of ambient ozone in time